tpoisot/ms_pop_networks/ms_pop.md

-complexity is that, following changes in species range, extinctions, and micro-evolutionary events induced by global changes, future networks will not be a simple aggregation of the contemporary ones, and will truely be emergent systems.
+complexity is that, following changes in species range, extinctions, and micro-evolutionary events induced by global changes, future networks will not be a simple aggregation of the contemporary ones, and will truely be emergent systems, in that they will be made of both old and new species, and different interactions between these species.
 In this perspective, it becomes important to identify the reasons for which ecological interactions will occur in a given species assemblage, but not in another.

 Recent studies on the sensitivity of network structure to environmental change provide some context for this question. @menke_plant-frugivore_2012 showed that